Frequently Asked Questions

-For members currently enrolled in the plan that are being discharged from state mental health hospitals, the transition policy will apply but is not automatically applied in the system.
+For members currently enrolled in the plan that are being discharged from mental health hospitals, the transition policy is not automatic.
 The pharmacy or the physician should contact US Script to inform them of the member’s hospital discharge.

 3. Are OTC drugs covered?